hennadiikochevbeetroot/phonebook-app/README.md

 - 8 - Delete record by phone number
 - 9 - Print contents of dictionary

-### Features to develop:
-- Delete a record for a given telephone number

 ### Key points:
 1. all program logic should be split to different functions;
 2. store all entries in the dict, where